Vaccines You Need Before Getting Pregnant

 Measles, Mumps, and Rubella Vaccine (MMR)

-• Measles remains a common disease in many parts of the world, and the U.S. has also had outbreaks across the country in recent years.
-Measles can be serious in all ages, but pregnant people are one of the groups at highest risk of complications.
+- Measles remains a common disease in many parts of the world, and the U.S. has also had outbreaks across the country in recent years.
+Measles can be serious in all ages, but pregnant women are one of the groups at highest risk of complications.
 According to the CDC, measles may cause pregnant women who have not had the MMR vaccine to give birth prematurely, or have a low-birth-weight baby.
 Learn more.

-• Rubella, also known as German measles, is another contagious disease that can be very dangerous for you and your baby if you get it while you are pregnant.
+- Rubella, also known as German measles, is another contagious disease that can be very dangerous for you and your baby if you get it while you are pregnant.
 If a pregnant woman is infected with the disease it can cause miscarriage, stillbirth, premature birth, and/or birth defects such as heart problems, hearing and vision loss, intellectual disabilities, and liver or spleen damage.
 This group of health problems is called congenital rubella syndrome (CRS).

 The best protection against measles and rubella is the MMR (measles-mumps-rubella) vaccine.
 If you aren’t up to date with the MMR vaccine, you’ll need it before you get pregnant.
 Most women were vaccinated with the MMR vaccine as children but confirm with your healthcare provider.
 You may need a pre-pregnancy blood test to see if you are immune to the disease.
 The measles, mumps, rubella (MMR) vaccine should be given a month or more before pregnancy.